- China Tours +

 - Day Tours

-Weather: Summer begins, with rainfall increasing greatly, and warm weather turning hot.
-About half of the month is rainy and wet, and May is also the start of the typhoon season.
-The average low and high temperatures are 24 °C (75 °F) and 31 °C (87 °F).
+As summer begins, the rainfall increases greatly and the warm weather turns hot.
+About half of the month is rainy and wet.
+May is also the start of the typhoon season.
+The average low and high temperatures are 18 °C (64 °F) and 35 °C (95 °F).

-If you are a pollen allergy sufferer, be aware many flowers bloom in May in Hong Kong: glaucous climbing bauhinia, bleeding heart vine, flame tree, lotus, etc. If needed, please prepare a mask or take some medicine.
+Be aware that many flowers bloom in May in Hong Kong, such as glaucous climbing bauhinia, bleeding heart vine, flame tree, and lotus flowers.
+If needed, please prepare a mask or take some medicine.